5 Best Stress Balls for Anxiety and Nervousness (2020 Review)

 The egg shape of these stress balls also offers a great tool to train the muscles in your forearms, fingers, and hands by doing some easy exercises.
-They come in various sizes for anyone in the family, and come with a guide to help you pick the exercise that best matches your needs.
+They come in various sizes for anyone in the family and come with a guide to help you pick the exercise that best matches your needs.

 For example, the medium-sized eggs are ideal for grip and forearm strengthening exercises, which can be great for you if you are a beginner weightlifter but suffering from a weak grip.
 The smaller size is ideal for adults trying to train the smaller muscles in their fingers.

-Keeping the eggs in your desk at work allows you take a quick break whenever you need it to refresh your mind.
+Keeping the eggs in your desk at work allows you to take a quick break whenever you need it to refresh your mind.
 These exercise balls are made from thermoplastic rubber, so they can keep their original shape after being used repeatedly.

-They are highly tear-resistant and toxic free, meaning they are durable and safe for both adults and children.
+They are highly tear-resistant and toxic-free, meaning they are durable and safe for both adults and children.
 These stress balls can help you feel calm, reduce anxiety, and improve focus and attention.
-With their lifetime warranty, you don't have to worry about overuse damaging your product.
+With their lifetime warranty, you don’t have to worry about overuse damaging your product.

 This is the best stress ball for hand exercises.
 It will help you strengthen your grip, joints, and muscles.
 The Dura-Grip gel stress ball is made out of durable and premium quality materials, while still being both affordable and effective.
 Users love this stress tool for both physical and color therapy.